 Following agreement at Health and Wellbeing Board about how the public health grant should be allocated (last agreed in January 2014), and in response to the local authority's medium-term financial challenge, the public health team have identified opportunities to release efficiency savings of a little over £2.26 million from the current baseline public health budget of £14.423 million, approximately 15.7%.
-This will allow for resources to be strategically focused elsewhere, to meet public health needs through innovative methods of delivery and in partnership with the wider set of council and external partners.
+This will allow for resources to be strategically focused elsewhere, to meet public health needs through innovative methods of delivery.
 These investments are identified in the commissioning intentions that follow.
 In light of the nature of the public health 'ring fenced' grant allocation the financial models in this paper assume that the current funding continues to remain within the public health allocation until 2020.
 These proposals are incorporated into the commissioning intentions below.
 The budget projections within these Commissioning Plans contain indicative figures through to 2020.
 These budgets will be formally agreed each year, after appropriate consultation and equality impact assessments, as part of Council budget setting, and therefore could be subject to change.